Frequently Asked Questions

-EnergyCAP is powerful energy efficiency software published by EnergyCAP, Inc. EnergyCAP helps you get a handle on your energy information and save money and energy ten ways.
-EnergyCAP is used by cities, counties, universities and colleges, Federal and state agencies, retail chains, property managers, manufacturers and businesses to: track and audit utility bills; identify billing, metering and building controls problems; assess the weather's impact on energy usage and cost; compare today's bills to a baseline year; perform rate/tariff analysis; process bills and campus chargebacks for payment; and produce hundreds of energy management reports, charts and benchmarks.
-See more at EnergyCAP.com.
+EnergyCAP is a turnkey utility bill & energy management solution that streamlines accounting workflow, enables comprehensive analysis, and delivers long-term energy management success.
+Published by EnergyCAP, Inc., EnergyCAP is used by cities, counties, universities and colleges, federal and state agencies, retailers, property managers, manufacturers, and businesses to: track and audit utility bills; identify billing, metering, and building controls problems; assess the weather's impact on energy usage and cost; compare today's energy consumption to a baseline year; process tenant rebills/campus chargebacks for payment; and produce hundreds of energy management reports, charts, and benchmarks.

 What is average daily temperature?